cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 ## How can I see the status of my domain transfer?

-Once you initiate a domain transfer, your losing registrar has five days to release the domain.
+Once you initiate a domain transfer, your previous registrar has five days to release the domain.
 In most cases, they will send you an email to confirm you want to transfer.
-If you actively acknowledge that email (through a link or the registrar UI) they can process it immediately.
+If you actively acknowledge that email (through a link or the registrar's dashboard), they can process it immediately.

 To see the progress of your transfer, select the **Domain Registration** tab in your account or the **Transfer Domains** button, both in your account home page.
 Once there, you will see a list of domain transfers that are in progress.
 To accelerate the process, be sure to check with your old registrar how you can approve the transfer out.